Vaa Raja Vaa: Production

 In addition to writing and directing, A. P. Nagarajan also produced Vaa Raja Vaa under his company CNV Productions.
 W. R. Subba Rao was the cinematographer, while T. R. Nagarajan was the editor.
 Since it was previously believed in the Tamil film industry that A. P. Nagarajan's films were successful only because of their star cast and "mammoth" scales, rather than his directorial skills, he directed this film, which featured mostly newcomers, to silence his critics.
 It was also one of his rare films to have a contemporary setting, since he was then known primarily for directing films based on Hindu mythology.
 The film was shot entirely on location in Mahabalipuram.

 Soundtrack

 The music was composed by Kunnakudi Vaidyanathan, marking his cinematic debut.
-The lyrics were written by Arulmani, Poovai Senguttuvan, Ulundurpettai Shanmugham and Azha Valliappa.
+The lyrics were written by Nellai Arulmani, Poovai Senguttuvan, Ulundurpettai Shanmugham and Azha Valliappa.

 Release and reception

 Vaa Raja Vaa was released on 6 December 1969.
 The film was a commercial success, running for over 100 days in theatres.
 In a review dated 21 December 1969, the Tamil magazine Ananda Vikatan praised the performances of the cast.
 The film was remade in Telugu as Balaraju Katha (1970), with Prabhakar reprising his role.